The European General Data Protection Regulation (GDPR) specifies how

 to others or to the aims of the research project)

-- Historical research where it is no longer possible to contact the
+no longer possible to contact the subjects

 - FGB is working to meet the FAIR-principles and data sharing goals.